-The trickier bit can be deciding how to get rid of your clutter, especially if you paid good money for some of it.
-However, there’s a lot of truth to be found in the saying, “One man’s trash is another man’s treasure” because there’s nearly always someone out there who will pay to take it off your hands.
+The trickier bit can be deciding how to get rid of your clutter, especially if you paid good money for it.
+However, there’s a lot of truth to be found in the saying, “One man’s trash is another man’s treasure” because there’s nearly always someone out there who will pay to take the things you don’t want off your hands.

-Decluttering is a fantastic way to boost your bank balance, whilst giving a new lease of life to items that you no longer use.
-So we’ve handpicked five effective tools that you can use to make money from your clutter – why not give it a try?
+Decluttering is a fantastic way to bring in a bit of extra cash and give a new lease of life to items that you no longer use.
+We’ve handpicked five effective tools that you can use to make money from your clutter – why not give it a try?

 When we upgrade things like laptops and mobile phones, it’s easy to stash away old versions, often thinking that you paid too much money for it to simply throw it away.
 But the good news is, you don’t have to!

 Buying brand new electronic devices can be pretty pricey, which is why so many people are happy to settle for a second-hand device instead. eBay is a great way to shift electronics that are in all sorts of conditions – from not working through to brand new – just so long as you’re completely honest about it.

 You can choose to auction your items if you’re feeling adventurous, or use the ‘Buy it Now’ option to set a fixed price – it’s worth having a look on site at items similar to the ones you want to sell.
 This will give you a better idea about which of these is more likely to lead to a successful sale.

 Cost: It’s free to list up to 1,000 items a month.
 You’ll be charged 35p per listing if you exceed this allowance.
 When an item sells, you’ll be charged a final value fee which is calculated as 12.8% of the total amount of the sale (which includes the item price, postage, taxes and any other applicable fees), plus a fixed charge of 30p per order.
 If the total amount of the sale is over £2,500 for a single item, you’ll pay 3% for the portion of the sale price above £2,500.